hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

-You might have noticed that we are using the `string` representation of the subjects (`subjects_ss`) to generate the facets rather than the `text_en` version stored in the `subjects_txts_en` field.
+IMPORTANT: You might have noticed that we are using the `string` representation of the subjects (`subjects_ss`) to generate the facets rather than the `text_en` version stored in the `subjects_all_txts_en` field.
 This is because, as the Solr Reference Guide indicates facets are calculated "based on indexed terms".
-The indexed version of the `subjects_txts_en` field is tokenized whereas the indexed version of `subjects_ss` is the entire string.
+The indexed version of the `subjects_all_txts_en` field is tokenized whereas the indexed version of `subjects_ss` is the entire string.

-You can indicate more than one `facet.field` in a query to Solr (e.g. `facet.field=publisher_s&facet.field=subjects_ss`) to get facets for more than one field.
+You can indicate more than one `facet.field` in a query to Solr (e.g. `facet.field=publisher_name_s&facet.field=subjects_ss`) to get facets for more than one field.

 There are several extra parameters that you can pass to Solr to customize how many facets are returned on result set.
 For example, if you want to list only the top 20 subjects in the facets rather than all of them you can indicate this with the following syntax: `f.subjects_ss.facet.limit=20`.
 You can also filter only get facets that have *at least* certain number of matches, for example only subjects that have at least 50 books `f.subjects_ss.facet.mincount=50` as shown the following example: